 Blue Ridge Potters Guild Student Show

 The Blue Ridge Potters Guild is proud to announce its first (and hopefully annual) Juried Student Show.
-This show is made possible by generous donations to the Jesse Rusinko Memorial Fund.
-Jesse Rusinko was a founding member of the Blue Ridge Potters Guild, who championed ceramic education through her time as Vice President and Outreach Chair of the Blue Ridge Potters guild.
+This show is made possible by generous donations to the Jessie Rusinko Memorial Fund.
+Jessie Rusinko was a founding member of the Blue Ridge Potters Guild, who championed ceramic education through her time as Vice President and Outreach Chair of the Blue Ridge Potters guild.

 DATES OF THE EXHIBITION: